bentranter/kijiji-scrape/README.md

-# FoundIt
+# Kijiji Scrape

 Get an email within five minutes of when the Kijiji item you want gets posted.
+(Not really though)

 ### Usage